amanvashishtgould/Comparison-of-ML-classifiers-for-customer-subscription/README.md

 **Recommendations and Next steps (for Deployment)**

-The most important features for whether or not a contact would subscribe to the deposit are housing, default, and loan characteristics of the contact/client.
+The most important features for whether or not a client contact would subscribe to the deposit are Loan, Default, and Housing characteristics of the client.
+This information can be used by banks to target clients for subscription.

 This is found with the best performing model called decision trees which has a test score (F-1 score) of 96%.
 ROC area under the curve for this model is also high, about 0.96.
 Cumulative gains curve shows that for the best performing model, with sampling just 50% of the clients/contacts, it is possible to net about 95% term subscribers.

 Next steps would involve running more efficient models that are popular in the machine learning world today to see if the accuracy or performance metrics improve. this would involve classifiers like Extreme Gradient Boosting Classifier, Native Bayes Classifier, and especially the Random Forests Classifier (as it uses a combination of several decision trees and can perhaps be better than the single decision tree used here).